-Figure 1.
-Breakdown of revenue to Council
+Table 1 - Breakdown of revenue to Council

-The total revenue for the 2021/22 year is budgeted to be \$95 million, with major components being rates and charges (58%), fees and charges (12%) and government grants (28%).
+The total revenue for the 2021/22 year is budgeted to be \$95 million with major components being rates and charges (58%), fees and charges (12%) and government grants (28%).
 Non-monetary contributions of \$7.9 million have been excluded for the purposes of the analysis.

-2 Eligible pensioner means pensioner, disability or carer concession, not Health Care Card holder.
+2 Eligible pensioner means pensioner, disability or carer concession not health care card.